 Salmon Glacier, Stewart Cassiar Hwy, Photo Tim Swanky

-Stewart, British Columbia is a small border town located in spectacular northwestern BC across from Alaska’s Misty Fjords National Park.
+Stewart is a small border town located in spectacular northwestern BC in the Northern BC region and across from Alaska’s Misty Fjords National Park.
 Situated at the end of the Portland Canal, this natural fjord extends from the open seas of the Pacific Ocean via Portland Inlet at Pearse Island, 115 km (71 mi) northward to Hyder, Alaska.
 The town has many buildings dating back to the mining and Gold Rush days of the early 1900s.
 Visitors can take a self-guided historical tour of the town.

 The area around Stewart, including Meziadin Lake Provincial Park, offers stunning views and an abundance of outdoor activities for every age and enthusiast.
 Fishing, wildlife, hiking, glaciers, heli-tours and even golf are all found in the Stewart area.
 Deep-powder enthusiasts come to Stewart each year to board a helicopter and make fresh tracks in the regions endless mountain terrain.
 Heli-skiing provides an incredible mountain adventure for intermediate to advanced skiers.
 Additionally, the dense snow-pack in the region makes the area popular for snowmobiling enthusiasts.